darrenjw/fp-ssc-course/Setup.md

 ### Dex

-[Dex](https://github.com/google-research/dex-lang) is an experimental new language which currently needs to be built from source.
+[Dex](https://github.com/google-research/dex-lang) is an experimental new language (written in Haskell) which currently needs to be built from source.
 This is relatively straightforward on Macs and most Linux distros, but is likely to be impractical on Windows.

 If you know `git`, clone the Dex repo, and if not, click on the green "Code" button, and download the repo as a zip file, and uncompress on your system.
 Then follow the [Installing](https://github.com/google-research/dex-lang#Installing) instructions.
-Note that I have some additional [installation](https://github.com/darrenjw/djwhacks/blob/master/dex/Reminders.md#Installation) instructions for Ubuntu and Fedora.
+Note that I have some additional [installation](https://github.com/darrenjw/djwhacks/blob/master/dex/Reminders.md#Installation) instructions for Ubuntu and Fedora which will probably be useful for anyone using those distros.